George Paton Gallery: Artists

+Newly acquired works feature annually in an exhibition alongside a selection of works from the collection.
+The 2024 exhibition, ‘UMSU Art Collection: New Acquisitions and Selected Works’ ran from 19 February 2024 - 1 March 2024.
+The show was curated by Channon Goodwin and Ellie Thomas and included new acquisitions by Grace Chander, Britt Salt and Lachlan Stonehouse, with works from the collection including Astrid Mulder, Kenneth Suico, Noni Drew, David Glaubitz, Jenni Walker, Kaijern Koo and Guy Grabowsky.

 Feminist legacy

 Founding Directors Kiffy Rubbo and Meredith Rogers played a leading role in developing George Paton Gallery as a feminist art space.
-The legacy of the Women's Art Movement and its associated activities at the George Paton Gallery is outlined by Janine Burke as a revolution of art, politics, experimentation and activism.
+The gallery has made a significant contribution to the women's art movement through the establishment of the Women's Art Register and through seminal lectures on women in the arts given by leading figures including Mary Kelly, Lucy Lippard, and Laura Mulvey.
+The legacy of the women's art movement and its associated activities at the George Paton Gallery is outlined by Janine Burke as a revolution of art, politics, experimentation and activism.
 The environment at the gallery fostered the emergence of key feminist organisations and publications including the Women's Art Register, Lip magazine, Art Almanac and the Women's Art Forum.